diffblue/gitlab/doc/development/database/pagination_guidelines.md

 ##### `COUNT(*)` on a large dataset

 Kaminari by default executes a count query to determine the number of pages for rendering the page links.
 Count queries can be quite expensive for a large table.
-In an unfortunate scenario the queries simply time out.
+In an unfortunate scenario the queries time out.

 To work around this, we can run Kaminari without invoking the count SQL query.